-London and Birmingham are two of the UK’s most sought after cities for international students.
+London and Birmingham are two of the UK’s most sought-after cities for international students.
 Ranking 1st and 7th respectively in the QS Top 10 Best Student Cities in the UK, both London and Birmingham have so much more to offer than just quality education and a comfortable lifestyle to cherish for a lifetime.
 London, the capital city of the United Kingdom, or the Big Smoke, is known worldwide for its famous world-class universities, nightlife, diversity, art, culture, and being the hub of budding/growing businesses.
 On the other hand, Birmingham is one of the most desirable and peaceful places in the UK to live in.
-The city has a lively economy, affordable cost of living than London, a student-friendly atmosphere, and is home to Cadbury world.
+The city has a lively economy, affordable cost of living than London, a student-friendly atmosphere, and is home to Cadbury World.
 Confused about where to pursue your higher education in London vs Birmingham?
-Here’s a blog to erase all your confusion regarding where to study in the UK among London vs Birmingham in 2022.
+Here’s a blog to erase all your confusion regarding where to study in the UK between London vs Birmingham in 2023.

 This Blog Includes: